noslaver/neuron/README.md

 ### Client

 neuron's client allows publishing a `mind` sample to a server.
-The client is availablre as both an API and a CLI.
+The client is available as both an API and a CLI.

 API usage:
 ```python